Runaways (TV series): Marketing

 Cast members and Schwartz and Savage appeared at New York Comic Con 2017 to promote the series, where a trailer for the series was revealed, along with a screening of the first episode.
 The series had its red carpet premiere at the Regency Bruin Theatre in Westwood, Los Angeles on November 16, 2017.

 Release

 Runaways premiered its first three episodes on Hulu in the United States on November 21, 2017, with the first season consisting of 10 episodes, and concluding on January 9, 2018.
 The series aired on Showcase in Canada, premiering on November 22, and aired on Syfy in the United Kingdom premiering on April 18, 2018.
 The premiere episode made its broadcast debut in the United States on Freeform on August 2, 2018, following the airing of the first-season finale of Cloak & Dagger; the airing is part of Freeform's ongoing marketing partnership with Hulu.
 The first season was also made available on Disney+ when it launched on November 12, 2019.
 The second season, consisting of 13 episodes, was released in its entirety on December 21, 2018.
 The third season was released on December 13, 2019, and became available on Disney+, along with season two, on January 10, 2020.
+Runaways was removed from Hulu and Disney+ globally on May 26, 2023, as part of Disney's cost-cutting measures.
+The series was still available to purchase or rent through video on demand services.
+In May 2024, Runaways was acquired by the CW, making it available to watch through its platform.